Links

 });

-Important: Don't ship with show though - use survey in production.
-Otherwise, you'll be annoying your users a good bit :)
+Important: Do not ship with show - use survey in production

 show still sends submitted responses to your Vitally account though.
 If you'd rather that not happen (i.e. you only want to see what the survey experience is like), replace show with test.